Frechmatz/cl-synthesizer/README.md

 *   environment The synthesizer environment.
 *   :columns A list of column definitions.
 Each colum definition consists of a property list with the following keys:
     *   :name Name of the column.
-    *   :format The format control-string of the column.
-Default value is "~a"
     *   :default-value Default value to be used if current column value is nil.
 *   :filename The relative path of the file to be written.
 The filename will be concatenated with the base path as defined by the :home-directory property of the environment.
-*   :column-separator The column separator of the CSV file.
+*   :column-separator The column separator.
-*   :add-header If t then the CSV file will start with column names.
+*   :add-header If t then a header consisting of the column-names will be written.

 The module has the following inputs:

 *   :column-1 ... :column-n Where n is the number of columns.

+Due to performance/consing considerations all columns are written using the Lisp-Writer.
+If a value contains the column separator it will not be quoted.
+The file is opened on the first call of the update function and closed by the shutdown handler.

 The module has no outputs.
-The actual csv-file is written by the :shutdown function of the module.

-See also cl-synthesizer-monitor:add-monitor which provides CSV-File-Writing without having to add the module and the required patches to the rack.
+See also cl-synthesizer-monitor:add-monitor

 ### Monitor